-It stands for Expertise, Authority and Trustworthiness.
+It stands for Expertise, Authority, and Trustworthiness.
 The acronym is relatively new in the industry, but the significance behind it is something that cutting-edge SEOs have included in their strategies for some time now.

 Today, you can’t rank your website for any keyword you want… at least, not right away.
-It takes time to build up your expertise, authority and trustworthiness in the eyes of Google, and doing so requires a content strategy that is informative and engaging.
+It takes time to build up your expertise, authority, and trustworthiness in the eyes of Google, and doing so requires a content strategy that is informative and engaging.

 Automotive Content for Establishing Your E-A-T

 This content can take many forms, but it should always keep the components of E-A-T in mind.
 It starts with establishing your expertise by completing keyword research to understand what your audience is searching for.
-Authority comes into play when a user clicks into your webpage and receives a sufficient answer to their search query.
+Authority comes into play when a user clicks on your webpage and receives a sufficient answer to their search query.

 Let’s consider the example of a blog post explaining how to sync a smartphone to a car’s Bluetooth.
 Does the post outline clear step-by-step instructions, or is the information thrown confusingly into a few paragraphs?
-If the standard and available infotainment systems are different, are instructions written out for both, or just one?
+If the standard and available infotainment systems are different, are instructions written out for both or just one?
 When it comes to trustworthiness on a local level, are you providing information your community cares about, such as holiday events in your city or ways drivers can save money on their next oil change, or is the content just trying to push people into a sale?

 Final Points You Need to Know